RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 This algorithm uses much less RAM than the Deterministic Priority Scheduler but is *O(n)* where *n* is the number of ready tasks.
 In a small system with a small number of tasks, this will not be a performance issue.
-Reducing RAM consumption is often critical in small systems which are incapable of supporting a large number of tasks.
+Reducing RAM consumption is often critical in small systems that are incapable of supporting a large number of tasks.

 This scheduler is only aware of a single core.